ald-ahmed/mothership/README.md

 In order to allow realtime functionality and detect changes in the database, the Mongo database is replicated.
 This has many advantages such as redundancy and high availability, but most importantly, it allows quickly detecting changes on the dataset without risk of tailing the oplog.

-[comment]: <> (Since changes are detected at the database level, all change notification delay maintain a consistent cadence proportional to the size of the database. )

 As soon as the database detects a change, a change stream triggers the Socket.io implementation to send a message to the frontend.
 The frontend interprets this message and modifies the UI accordingly.